KarlStarkweather/Bakery.Solution/README.md

 #### MVP Objective

 This console application will prompt the user for a bread and pastry order.
 It will then calculate and display the order total.
 There are quantity price discounts for both Bread and Pastry as follows:
-Bread: buy 1 for $5, buy 2 and get one free
+- Bread: buy 1 for $5, buy 2 and get one free.
-Pastry: buy 1 for $2, or 3 for $5
+- Pastry: buy 1 for $2, or 3 for $5.
-Calculate discounts for any size order.
+- Calculate discounts for any size order.

 ### User Interface